 Some consider a stock in a strong uptrend to be, by definition, "in a "setup" configuration.
 Therefore, from that perspective, the lists provided consist of stocks already in a type of setup configuration.
 There is no guarantee that a stock will continue in that pattern, but many traders have learned how to profit from stocks that show that behavior.
 For them, such stocks present a relatively high probability of a successful investment.
 Another type of setup is when a stock reaches a new 6-month high, declines for 3 to 5 days in stairstep fashion (each high lower than the previous high), followed by a day in which the high is higher than the previous day's high with an increase in volume.
 This pattern suggests that, for some reason, there was a great deal of interest in the stock, causing it to surge to new highs.
 Then, profit-taking set in, causing an orderly decline for 3 to 5 days.
 Finally, new buyers entered the market to take advantage of the lowered price (causing the increase in volume and higher high).
 Such stocks may also appear on the "HotStocks" list and on the "Strongest Stocks" list.
 [They are also among those specifically sought by the "StockAlerts" algorithm.]

 Our search begins with the Reuters stock database of over 8,000 U.S. listed stocks.
 After filtering out preferred issues (it is difficult to find charts on those) and stocks that did not trade at least $500,000 worth of shares, our algorithm ranks the remaining stocks based on their recent action.
 This is not a simplistic ranking of stocks by their RSI.
 We have created an algorithm that is far more complex than the RSI because we wanted a list of stocks with better pattern profiles than what is typically found by the RSI.
-On the "Stock Market Review" page, just above the "PAL Report" we list 5 stocks taken from the bottom of the subscriber list.
 Subscribers get a daily list of the 50 stocks ranked highest by our algorithm.
-Therefore, the stocks listed on the "Stock Market Review" page may be among the least attractive of the 50 stocks that subscribers get.

 So, how does this list differ from the "Strongest Stocks" list?
 This list places greater emphasis on a stock's most recent behavior.
-The "Strongest Stocks" list allows more lattitude for recent sideways motion and more lattitude for pullbacks.
+The "Strongest Stocks" list allows a little more lattitude for recent sideways motion and more lattitude for pullbacks.
 A stock that is in a long-term rising trend will occasionally consolidate by declining a little or by moving sideways while traders take profits and buyers take new positions because of what they see as a bargain price for the stock.
-However, we consider the "Strongest Stocks" pattern to have failed if the stock does not resume its climb within a maximum period of two weeks, or if the stock triggers a stop loss.
-The algorithms are very different.
-The "HotStocks" algorithm tries to find stocks that are currently rising aggressively.
+For some people, this is an advantage because it provides a less expensive entry point.
+The "HotStocks" algorithm, on the other hand, tries to find stocks that are currently rising aggressively.
 There will still be stocks on the list that have had a pullback, but those will be fewer in number and the pullbacks will have occurred over the last few days.
 You are unlikely to see stocks on the list that have been going sideways for two weeks.
 The "Strongest Stocks" list will have a few more of those, but even so, it will not have very many.

 One thing that is very important in working with these stocks is to look for overhead resistance.
 This is best done by looking at several time frames (1-year, 3-year, and 5-year time-frames, for example).